How Baby Boxes Can Save An Infant's Life

-Sudden infant death syndrome (SIDS) is one of the most common causes of infant deaths, and one major risk factor is sharing a bed with parents.
+Sudden infant death syndrome (SIDS) is one of the most common causes of infant deaths in the U.S., and one major risk factor is sharing a bed with parents.
 So, in order to prevent SIDS, some states are creating programs in which mothers receive boxes for their babies to sleep in when they leave the hospital.

 Ohio and New Jersey already have "baby box" programs, and Alabama is starting to test one this week, according to NPR.
 In addition to the boxes, which contain sheets and foam mattresses, new parents in these states can opt to receive diapers, wipes, onesies, and breastfeeding equipment for free.
-It's modelled after a similar program in Finland, where hospitals hand out the boxes to soon-to-be mums.
+It's modeled after a similar program in Finland, where hospitals hand out the boxes to soon-to-be moms.

 Advertisement